jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/Help.md

-﻿# Azure IOT Device Simulator - Help
+﻿# Azure IoT Device Simulator - Help
 *v0.1*

 This section describes the different artifacts of the solution and how they work.